mirshahzad/mirshahzad/README.md

 - 🌱 I am open to work in junior-level positions (Analyst, Engineer, Researcher, Administrator) related to information security/cyber security domain on remote basis.
 - 👯 I’m also looking to collaborate on research and R&D projects related to cybersecurity, cryptography, and digital forensics.
 - 💬 Ask me about Information Security,  Cyber Security, Cloud Computing, Python, Linux, Network Security, SQL, and MySQL Database.
-- ⚡ Fun fact: Don't find me on Instagram or Snapchat, I'm not there. 😄
+- ⚡ Fun fact: Don't find me on Instagram or Snapchat, I'm not there... 😄

 👔 [LinkedIn][linkedin] **|**